-- a) High Range: This is the factory-set (default) mode; the maximum programmable output voltage is 110% of nominal V_O for 3.3V through 28V models, 125% of nominal V_O for 48V model. - b) Low Range: When enabled via S2-1,2 the maximum programmable output voltage is equal to the nominal output voltage V_O for all models; since the programming resistance and voltage ranges do not change, the resolution for a given programming input increment increases by 10% for 3.3V through 28V models, and by 25% for 48V model. - NOTE: When setting the programming range, both S2-1 and S2-2 must be set to the same position; otherwise, the fault detector voltage window will be offset from the programming value and will not operate properly.
+- a) High Range: This is the factory-set (default) mode; the maximum programmable output voltage is 110% of nominal V_O for 3.3V through 28V models, 125% of nominal V_O for 48V model and 112% of nominal V_O for 125V model. - b) Low Range: When enabled via S2-1,2 the maximum programmable output voltage is equal to the nominal output voltage V_O for all models; since the programming resistance and voltage ranges do not change, the resolution for a given programming input increment increases by 10% for 3.3V through 28V models, 25% for 48V model, and 12% for 125V model. - NOTE: When setting the programming range, both S2-1 and S2-2 must be set to the same position; otherwise, the fault detector voltage window will be offset from the programming value and will not operate properly.